-One final warning the LEDs are quite bright, especially if you turn on all three for white, so be careful when looking at them.
+One final warning the LEDs are quite bright, especially if you turn on all four for white, so be careful when looking at them.
 After doing so, you might decide you want to start with them off.

 At this point you can re-compile your code and test to see if your lights come on.
 Once you have verified that your LEDs are working, you can then implement the on/off feature.

 So now we will move down to the function emberAfOnOffClusterServerAttributeChangedCallback.
 This function is called anytime a server sided attribute on the light changes.
 It has two variables in its definition which are the endpoint that is being operated on by the change and the attribute itself which is being changed.
 In our case we want to change anytime we are seeing a call on our defined endpoint on the on/off attribute and change to the state which is set in that attribute.
 Despite only having a single endpoint in our project, you should wrap this call to make sure you are calling it on a particular endpoint, because you can then expand it to work for additional endpoint.
 Since our light functionality is our primary endpoint, you should compare the endpoint passed to this function against this.
 EmberZnet provides a means of getting this with the function emberAfPrimaryEndpoint(), this means we know that we are getting this called against the main light endpoint.